Bail is a written promise you sign (called an undertaking) to come to court on the date written on the undertaking to face the charges against you.

 To get bail, you may have to agree to conditions, such as:

-If you need to change your bail conditions you’ll have to apply to court.
-Bail isn’t automatic.
-The court must consider a number of factors when deciding whether or not to give you bail.
+If you need to change your bail conditions, you’ll generally have to apply to court.
+Sometimes your bail undertaking will allow you to change your bail conditions if, for example, the Director of Public Prosecutions (DPP) agrees to you changing the condition.
+You'll need to get legal advice if you want to change your bail conditions to ensure you don’t breach your bail undertaking.
+Bail isn’t automatic, the court must consider a number of factors when deciding whether or not to give you bail.

 If you’re given bail, you’ll have to sign a bail undertaking.
 This is a written promise that you’ll come to court when you’re supposed to and comply with the bail conditions.

 It’s very important you read and understand your bail undertaking.
 You should keep a copy for your records.
 If you lose your copy, you can go back to the court or the watch-house (if you were given watch-house bail) and ask for a copy.

 Applying to court for bail

 When you go to court, if your matter isn’t finished on that day, you can apply to the court for bail.
 If the magistrate gives you bail, you’re allowed to leave and come back to court on another day.

 If your matter isn’t finished and the court doesn’t give you bail, then generally you’ll go to jail and stay there until the next court date.
 On that date you can again apply for bail if you can show there has been a material change in your circumstances since you last applied for bail.
 Sometimes you may have to apply to a higher court for bail.

 What the magistrate or judge considers for bail

 When deciding whether to give you bail, the magistrate or judge will consider things like:

 - what the police say you’ve done, how strong the evidence is, and how serious the charge is